 We are collaborating with other suicide prevention initiatives across the globe from Canada and the UK to Australia.
 We work together to deliver the gatekeeper training to individuals and organisations which is the essential pillar to building suicide safer communities.
 Through our interactions with these organisations we strengthen and build our suicide safer communities throughout the world.

 Suicide prevention starts with a question – are you ready to ask it?
 Breaking the silence and stigma around suicide can be scary, but also very powerful.
-Many of us feel that talking about suicide may put ‘ideas’ into the person’s head or perhaps that helping someone at risk is best left to others.
+Many of us believe notions such as talking about suicide may put ‘ideas’ into the person’s head or perhaps that helping someone at risk is best left to others.
 Are these concerns which you share?

 What can you do?